Wrestling World 1996

-Wrestling World 1996 was a professional wrestling event co-produced by the New Japan Pro-Wrestling (NJPW) and UWF International (UWFi) promotions.
+Wrestling World 1996 was a professional wrestling television special event co-produced by the New Japan Pro-Wrestling (NJPW) and UWF International (UWFi) promotions.
 The event took place on January 4 in the Tokyo Dome.
 Wrestling World 1996 was the fifth January 4 Tokyo Dome Show held by NJPW.
 The show drew 54,000 spectators and $5,400,000 in ticket sales.

 The driving storyline behind the show was an "inter-promotional" rivalry between NJPW and UWFi, which saw wrestlers from the promotions face off in a series of three matches.
 Hiroshi Hase's retirement match against his former tag team partner Kensuke Sasaki was also part of the card.
 The main event of the show was IWGP Heavyweight Champion Keiji Mutoh losing the championship to UWFi representative Nobuhiko Takada.
 The undercard featured an additional title change as Jushin Thunder Liger defeated Koji Kanemoto to win the IWGP Junior Heavyweight Championship.
 In total the show consisted of 10 matches.